billandalex/billandalex.github.io/_posts/2016-09-18-git-deploy.markdown

 1. __`git push`__

    You `git push` to a branch you have setup to deploy to a server.
-In this case, we'll be pushing to a master branch that syncs with the live, production server, and a 'staging' branch that syncs with a development site.
+In this case, we'll be pushing to a master branch that syncs with the production site, and a 'staging' branch that syncs with a development site.
 2. __The push triggers a GitHub webhook.__

    Imagine the webhook and deploy scripts are people, and the webhook calls the deploy script on the phone: